 Loading...

-Lamu's creative pulse is felt in its streets — in the music drifting from open doors, the murals on unexpected walls, and the galleries tucked into neighborhoods that guidebooks overlook.
+Lamu's creative pulse is felt in its streets — in the murals near Lamu Old Town (UNESCO) and Lamu Museum, in the galleries tucked into neighborhoods that most visitors pass without noticing.
 Walking is the only way to find them.
+Look for Swahili House Museum — a creative corner that guidebooks consistently overlook.

 Lamu is the oldest and best-preserved Swahili settlement in East Africa, a car-free island where donkeys carry goods through coral stone streets.
 Walking this UNESCO World Heritage town is a journey into a maritime culture unchanged for centuries.